drakkar1969/Arc-for-Vivaldi/README.md

 # Vivaldi Arc Theme

-Arc for Vivaldi is a set of custom css files that integrate Vivaldi's UI with [Arc](https://github.com/NicoHood/arc-theme), a popular GTK theme.
-Rework of Tiamarth's [original theme](https://github.com/Tiamarth/Arc-for-Vivaldi) for Vivaldi.
+Arc for Vivaldi is a set of custom CSS files that integrate Vivaldi's UI with [Arc](https://github.com/NicoHood/arc-theme), a popular GTK theme.
+Rework of **Tiamarth's** [original theme](https://github.com/Tiamarth/Arc-for-Vivaldi) for Vivaldi.

 ## Screenshots: